Key takeaways

 Card Payment Settlements

-Expect complex batching, one bank credit may cover many transactions across days.
-MDR varies by card type, and GST depends on the acquirer and merchant states, with IGST for interstate.
+Expect complex batching.
+One bank credit may cover many transactions across days.
+MDR varies by card type.
+GST depends on the acquirer and merchant states, with IGST for interstate.

 UPI Payment Settlements

-UPI often has zero MDR, while convenience fees can apply in some categories.
-Multiple settlements can hit the bank on the same day, track by window.
-For data standardization, see wallet and UPI feed normalisation.
+UPI often has zero MDR for standard transactions.
+Convenience fees can apply in some categories.
+Multiple settlements can hit the bank on the same day.

 Marketplace Settlements

-Marketplaces net commissions and promotions upfront, TDS or TCS may apply.
+Marketplaces net commissions and promotions upfront.
+TDS or TCS may apply per Income Tax Department rules.
 Order level details are vital since commission rates can vary by category and promotion status.

 Building Robust Controls